Sean-Leishman/blog/content/projects/et-tu-uv.md

 {{< figure align=center width=80% height=auto  src="../../wearable.jpg" >}}

 Generally, there was an approach of quickly slamming together components to form a final product.
-Here there is the [AdaFruit Flora](https://www.adafruit.com/product/659) module, coupled with a bluetooth component, a UV/temperature/humidity sensor along with a buzzer.
+Here there is the {{< newtabref href="https://www.adafruit.com/product/659" title="Adafruit Flora" >}} module, coupled with a bluetooth component, a UV/temperature/humidity sensor along with a buzzer.
 These components combined would allow us to communicate wirelessly with a phone and as such with the final web-app.

 ## Architecture

 {{< figure align=center width=80% height=auto  src="../../ettuuv-arch.png" >}}

 The final solution involved overcoming numerouse engineering challenges to allow communication between various different components, effectively and within a fairly short time frame.
 The main roadblock occured within the phone and arduino module as the chosen method of communication was bluetooth and as such, data was fairly easily sent out of the bluetooth module but then the phone itself had to send the data to a server.
+The
-The [app](https://play.google.com/store/apps/details?id=com.adafruit.bluefruit.le.connect&hl=en_GB&gl=US), was not made ourselves and as such we were restricted by the chosen method.
+{{< newtabref href="https://play.google.com/store/apps/details?id=com.adafruit.bluefruit.le.connect&hl=en_GB&gl=US" title="app">}}, was not made ourselves and as such we were restricted by the chosen method.

 {{<highlight cpp>}}
 if (currentMillis - previousSendMillis >= sendInterval) {